- October 22, 2022

 A free case consultation can help you learn if you have a case and, if so, how to proceed.
 Most civil cases reach a settlement without proceeding to court.
 Your lawyer can negotiate for a fair settlement with an insurance company on your behalf.

 Insurance companies typically seek to close claims quickly — and for the least amount of money possible.
-If they offer you a settlement before you have a chance to hire a lawyer, do not accept it — contact a lawyer instead.
+If they offer you a settlement before you have a chance to hire a insurance claim lawyer do not accept it — contact a lawyer instead.

 If you choose to accept the settlement alone, it is important to note that your acceptance closes your claim.
 If you later develop complications from your accident injuries, you cannot seek a new claim or additional compensation.